Pouteria sapota: Description

-The fruit, technically a berry, is about 10 to 25 cm long and 8 to 12 cm wide and has flesh ranging in color from pink to orange to red.
+The fruit, botanically a berry, is about 10 to 25 cm long and 8 to 12 cm wide and has flesh ranging in color from pink to orange to red.
 The brown skin has a texture somewhat between sandpaper and the fuzz on a peach.
 The fruit's texture is creamy and soft, and the flavor is a mix of sweet potato, pumpkin, honey, prune, peach, apricot, cantaloupe, cherry, and almond.
 A mamey sapote is ripe when the flesh is vibrant salmon in color when a fleck of the skin is removed.
 The flesh should give slightly, as with an overripe avocado.
 The leaves are pointed at both ends, 4 to 12 inches in length, and grow in clusters at the ends of branches.

-The mamey sapote is related to other sapotes such as sapodilla (Manilkara zapota), abiu (P. caimito), and canistel (P. campechiana), but unrelated to the black sapote (Diospyros digyna) and white sapote (Casimiroa edulis).
+The mamey sapote is in the same family as, and thus closely botanically related to, other sapotes such as sapodilla (Manilkara zapota), abiu (P. caimito), and canistel (Lucuma campechiana).
+However, other fruits that go by the common name 'sapote' are less closely related, such as the black sapote (Diospyros nigra) and white sapote (Casimiroa edulis).